psprint/zsh-angel-iq-system/README.md

 3. IQ Swiss Knife – a utility allowing:
    - quick Ctags generation,
    - variable contents dumping.
+3. An extension to Zinit plugin manager – *action complete* – press `Alt-a` to complete a name of plugin and `Alt-c` to complete a name of ice modifier.
 4. A set of global aliases in the form `NAME…STR` allowing clever tests of variable contents.
 The strings are:
    - `EMPTYSTR` – `[:space:][:INCOMPLETE:][:INVALID:]$'\e']#` – any